 Even though there’s nutrients in the bran, you should choose white rice instead of brown.
 Most of the arsenic is stored in the hull of rice, so removing it (as done with white rice) will make it safer.

 Also rinse your rice well before cooking.
 This simple act will remove much of the arsenic as well.

 To remove even more arsenic, parboil your rice for 5 minutes before draining, replacing the water, and then cook it the rest of the way (as described in this Nature article).

 To get rice with the least amount of arsenic in it, choose Basmati rice from California, India, or Pakistan.

 If you were thinking about skipping rice cereal for your baby, I hope this article makes you more confident that it’s totally okay to do so.
 Like I mentioned, I have never given any of my four kids rice cereal, and they’re all doing well.

 Rice cereal is a holdover from Pablum, invented to help babies thrive even when being fed incomplete baby formulas from the late 1800s through mid 1900s.
 With formula’s improvement and breastfeeding on the rise, there is no longer any need for rice cereal in your baby’s diet.

 RELATED: Benefits of breastfeeding by age

-So yep, skip the rice cereal in favor of more nutritious, satisfying foods after your child reaches six months.
-And if you’re worried about dangerous chemicals lurking in other parts of your home, be sure to grab your copy of the chemical safety checklist.
+So if you’re wondering if rice cereal necessary for babies, wonder no more.
+Skip the rice cereal in favor of more nutritious, satisfying foods after your child reaches six months.
+And if you’re worried about how to introduce solids in a way that’s safe for baby and fun for you both, be sure to grab your copy of the Simply Starting Solids Cheatsheet.